Gasoil storage rates in Europe’s ARA hub hit record lows - Kulsen

 AMSTERDAM, March 29 (Reuters) - Rates to store gasoil in the Amsterdam-Rotterdam-Antwerp trading hub have hit historic lows of 1.50-2.00 euros per cubic metre each month, Insights Global's Patrick Kulsen told Reuters at a conference in Amsterdam on Tuesday.

 Gasoil stocks include diesel and heating oil.
-Europe is facing the prospect of a diesel supply shortage as sanctions on Russia, Europe’s largest supplier of diesel and related fuels, have compounded an already-tight diesel supply situation.
+Europe is facing the prospect of a diesel supply shortage as sanctions on Russia, Europe’s largest supplier of diesel and related fuels, have compounded an already tight situation.

 Limited availability has pushed European diesel’s six-month spread LGOc1-LGOc7 into steep backwardation, with the spread reaching record highs earlier this month.